 Factual error: When Sally and Bryan are in the street, we can see, at their back, election posters.
 These posters appeared in 1932, one year after the movie is supposed to take place.

-Brian Roberts: What?
+Brian Roberts: You're American.

 Trivia: "Cabaret" holds the record for most Academy Awards won by a film which did not win the Best Picture Award.
 The film won eight in total.